Doodoal/Doodoal/README.md

-📓 3rd Year Maths-CS (data science specialisation)
+📓 3rd Year in Data Science (Joints Honours Bsc in Maths and CS)

 🎤 French, English